mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 January 24, 2023.
 Tonight, I was chilling at the basement of the Talmage Building doing homework by myself when I got a message from… Connor?
 I was surprised that he and I reconnected.
 I told him that I was still looking for dates, but he said he still didn’t feel ready to go on dates.
 He wanted to find someone to cuddle with though.

 I usually said no to people who just wanted to be physical since I felt creeped out by those kinds of people, but Connor and I had texted each other back and forth the past couple months, and he seemed like a nice guy.
 I really did want to get to know him in person.
-And I still thought he was pretty cute too…
+And I still thought he was pretty cute too...

 After some more texting, he and I planned to meet in a couple days.
 I was so excited!
 The guy that I had wanted to meet in person actually wanted to meet in person too!